CFA19SCM95L/CS525/Assignment1/README.txt

 //////////////part3///////////////////
 Writing blocks:

-//13. writeBlock (int pageNum, SM_FileHandle *fHandle, SM_PageHandle memPage)
-//        First, we check the validity of the parameter pageNum. the page number should be greater than 0, and less than the total no. of pages.
-//        If either of the above conditions are true, RC_READ_NON_EXISTING_PAGE is returned.
-//        The file is opened in read and write mode, since both operations are to be performed.
-//        Then, it is checked whether the fHAndle, myFile(the file itself), or memPage is null.
-//        If any of the above are null, RC_FILE_NOT_FOUND is returned.
-//        If everything is valid, the block can be written.
-//        Pointer is moved to the position where the writing is to be started.
-The block is wrtten using fwrite() and RC_OK is returned.

 13. writeBlock (int pageNum, SM_FileHandle *fHandle, SM_PageHandle memPage)
 	We check see if the page number is valid.